manchenkoff/nuxt-laravel-echo/README.md

 ## Features

+This module includes a range of features designed to streamline broadcasting:

 - Sanctum-based authentication
-- CSRF cookie management for Private and Presence channels
+- CSRF cookie and token management for Private and Presence channels
-- CSR-only mode
+- CSR-only mode (plugin is not loaded in SSR)
 - TypeScript support
+- Simple configuration
+- Request interceptors, token storage, composables and more...

-**Note:** Before using this module, make sure you have a [Laravel Echo](https://laravel.com/docs/11.x/broadcasting) server running and properly configured.
+**Note:** Before using this module, make sure you have a [Laravel Echo](https://laravel.com/docs/12.x/broadcasting) server running and properly configured.

 ## Quick Setup